BETOMBO/html-ai-mail-builder/README.md

-# EmailCanvasAI - AI-Powered Email Template Builder
+# EmailHTMLGen - AI-Powered Email Template Builder

-EmailCanvasAI is a modern, AI-powered email template builder that helps you create beautiful and responsive email templates with ease.
+EmailHTMLGen is a modern, AI-powered email template builder that helps you create beautiful and responsive email templates with ease.
 Built with Next.js, TypeScript, and Tailwind CSS, it offers a drag-and-drop interface and AI-powered content generation.

 ## Features